vanikonozadze/Ninja-Reaction-Timer/README.md

 The Ninja Reaction Timer Game is a fun and interactive web-based game built with Vue.js.
 Test your reaction time by trying to click the fastest, as soon as it appears on the screen!
 This project is a great way to learn Vue.js and practice your reflexes.

-## Features
+## Usage

 - Click on the ninja button as soon as it appears to earn see your results.
-- Keep track of your reaction time.
+- Try to achieve the fastest reaction time and beat your high score.
+- Enjoy the game!

 ## Technologies Used